top of page

 Schedule Online

-Per the new No Surprises Act for all healthcare providers, effective 1/1/22, Good Faith Estimates are available upon request.
+Per the No Surprises Act for all healthcare providers, effective 1/1/22, Good Faith Estimates are available upon request.

 Rose City Acupuncture & Massage